TirzahGrace/LEARNING/README.md

 - **Send Mail:**
     - Sends mail to another user.
     - Both the sender and receiver must exist in `user.txt`.
+    - Both login user_name and from user_name should match.
     - No authentication check (password check) occurs here.

 - **Quit:**